Ponderosa and Bonanza Steakhouses

 Ponderosa Steakhouse and Bonanza Steakhouse are a chain of buffet/steakhouse restaurants that are a part of Homestyle Dining LLC based in Plano, Texas.
-Its menu includes steaks, seafood, and chicken entrées, all of which come with their buffet for a nominal charge.
+Its menu includes steaks, hamburgers, seafood, and chicken and potato entrées, all of which come with their buffet.
 A lunch menu is also served.

-Unlike other chains with two names, such as Checkers and Rally's, which uses only one of the names in a given region, restaurants in a given region could be named either Bonanza or Ponderosa.
+Unlike some other chains with two names which use only one of the names in a given region, restaurants in the same locale could be named either Bonanza or Ponderosa.
 This is because Bonanza and Ponderosa were separate companies, which were later merged under the Metromedia Restaurant Group.

 The names of the restaurants were derived from the TV series Bonanza, which was set at a place called Ponderosa Ranch.